SungardAS/spotinst-lambda/README.md

 # spotinst-lambda

-AWS Lambda functions to Create, Update and Cancel [Spotinst](http://spotinst.com) resources
+A [lambda-formation](https://github.com/SungardAS/lambda-formation) project that will Create, Update and Cancel [Spotinst](http://spotinst.com) resources for AWS Lambda and CloudFormation.

 [![Build